5easypieces/savepease/kinetic_museums/content/mission/jams.md

 ---
 weight: 3
-title : "Hot Jams"
+title : "Visitor Focus"
-name: "hotjams"
+name: "visitor"
 subtitle: "This is the hot jams subtitle"
 ---
-This is the hot jams section description.
+This is the visitor focus section description.